 These tariffs below are what we think are the absolute best Galaxy S7 deals out there in the UK today.
 We've included contract plans from EE, O2 and Vodafone, but it's Three mobile that really has the stranglehold on this Samsung smartphone at the moment.
 Prices are extremely low these days.

-Three virtually has a monopoly on cheap S7 deals now, but this EE tariff from Affordable Mobiles brings your monthly payments down to a wonderful £18 per month.
+Three virtually has a monopoly on cheap S7 deals now, but this Vodafone tariff from Mobiles.co.uk brings your monthly payments down to a wonderful £18 per month.
 That's extraordinary for a 2016 flagship phone.
-There's obviously a lot to pay upfront though, and you only get 1GB of data.
-Total cost over 24 months is £572.99
+Use our exclusive 10OFF code to knock a tenner off the upfront price.
+But it's worth noting you only get 1GB of data.
+Total cost over 24 months is £562

 There used to be cheaper Galaxy S7 deals on Three.
-This is a little more, but the increased data allowance still makes it brilliant value.
-Plus there isn't a thing to pay upfront.
-It's fantastic value on what remains one of the best Android phones out there.
-If we were buying the S7 right now, this is the deal we'd probably plump for.
-Total cost over 24 months is £600
+This is a little more, but the increased data allowance still makes it fantastic value on what remains one of the best Android phones out there.
+If we were buying the S7 right now, this is the deal we'd probably plump for - this or the 30GB tariff from Three below.
+Total cost over 24 months is £633.99

 Samsung Galaxy S7 | O2 | FREE upfront | Unlimited mins and texts | 12GB data | £32 per month

 We know, we know - you're 100% committed to O2 and no amount of our 'but you can get the S7 cheaper on Three' protestations are going to change that.
 We understand.
 Well this is the best value way of doing so, and to be fair the price isn't too bad at the moment.
-12GB data and unlimited everything else without a single thing to pay upfront.
+12GB data and unlimited everything else without a single thing to pay upfront and £40 cashback.
 Total cost over 24 months is £768

 Samsung Galaxy S7 | Three | FREE upfront | 30GB data | Unlimited mins and unlimited texts | £29pm